 To learn more about VA mortgages, visit our VA home loans resource page.

 More help from HSH.com

-Advantages of FHA mortgages in 2017FHA loans have become more affordable in 2015, thanks to a drop in the annual mortgage insurance premium that the Federal Housing Administration charges.
+Advantages of FHA mortgages in 2017FHA loans became more affordable in 2016, thanks to a drop in the annual mortgage insurance premium that the Federal Housing Administration charges.
 More cost reductions may be on the way in 2017, too.

 Flex Modification: An outline of HAMP's replacementThe Making Home Affordable Home Affordable Modification Program comes to an end on December 31, 2016, but is being replaced by a new Flex Modification program from Fannie Mae and Freddie Mac.

 VA Funding Fee: 5 facts you need to knowOne slight drawback of securing a VA loan is that borrowers often have to pay a fee, known as the “VA Funding Fee.”
 Here are five facts you need to know about the VA Funding Fee and how it works.